 Section 5

 Mineral rights rarely come into play for property in New Orleans or the metro area.
 This is typically reserved for land in areas where oil production is ongoing.
-In these situations, sellers like to retain their mineral rights on land with oil or could potentially have oil.
+In these situations, sellers like to retain their mineral rights on land with oil or that could potentially have oil.

 In New Orleans, we usually write that the seller will keep 0% of the mineral rights.